Skip to content

 You submit jobs to cloud in a similar manner to what do on your HPC cluster.
 The difference is that you should specify different partitions and accounts corresponding to the cloud services you have access to.
 Additionally, the instance configuration should be specified via --constraint.

-1) List all the node types available to an account
+List all the node types available to an account

-skyway_nodetypes --account=your-aws-account
+skyway_nodetypes --account=your-cloud-account

 skyway_nodetypes --account=your-gcp-account